WomensInternetFreedom/womensinternetfreedom.github.io/README.md

 # womensinternetfreedom.github.io
 Women's Internet Freedom Static Site

 The website is built using [Nikola](https://getnikola.com/) static site generator.
+[Jinja](https://jinja.palletsprojects.com/en/2.11.x/) template style is used.

 # How to run the site